Hair texture isn’t just limited to straight and kinky. There are various textures in between. All of them are beautiful!

 Using Just Any Flat Iron

 A quick search online will lead you to lots of different flat irons for your hair.
 There are more affordable ones than there are more expensive ones.

 What makes them expensive is the quality of the product plus the materials used for the plates.
-If you want to better prevent heat damage on your hair, it is best to get those ceramic , tourmaline, or flat irons.
+If you want to better prevent heat damage on your hair, it is best to get those ceramic , tourmaline, or No products found. flat irons.

 Just take note that they may be more expensive.
 Plus, watch out for products that say “ceramic coated”.
 These still have metal plates but are just coated with ceramic.
 See Titanium vs Ceramic Flat Iron for details.